ilgityildirim/assisted-venue-approval/config/description_guidelines.md

 Ask yourself:
 1. Is it 2-6 sentences?
-2. Does it start with "Serves meat..." if non-veg?
+2. Does it start with "Serves meat..." only if the venue is a non-veg restaurant or food truck?
 3. Is it third person (no "we", "you", "they")?
 4. Is it neutral (no "best", "amazing")?
 5. Are relevant keywords included?